 You will learn a lot by going to the "Multilingual Career Guidance" (Tagengo Shinro Gaidansu).
-Oneon-one consultations are available at this event.
+It is annually held around October.
+One-on-one consultations are available at this event.
+Contact a teacher at the school for more details.

-- · Take a tour of the school - → Visit the school before deciding that is where you want to enroll.
+· Take a tour of the school

+→ Visit the school before deciding that is where you want to enroll.
 In most high schools, this is what is called "trial admission" (taiken nyuugaku).
 You can go to the school and take a look at the classrooms, the gym etc, and can even join in on classes.
+An interpreter may be provided, so speak to the homeroom teacher.

+· Study hard

-An interpreter may be provided, so speak to the homeroom teacher. - Study hard - → The entrance exam covers a wide range of topics.
+- → The entrance exam covers a wide range of topics.
 Research them well and study methodically.
 Ask your middle school teacher for advice on the most effective way to study. - Consult your teachers, parents or guardians thoroughly - → Although the choice of a high school is yours, your teachers, parents or guardians can give you invaluable advice.